GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/event-bus.md

-+++
-author = "nathan"
+---
+author: nathan
-date = "2020-01-16T10:34:54+02:00"
+date: "2020-01-16T10:34:54+02:00"
-description = "This guide covers some best practices to write solid GDScript code, to keep a sane code-base when developing projects of growing sizes." title = "Best Practices: Godot GDScript - Event Bus" menuTitle = "Event Bus"
+description: This guide covers some best practices to write solid GDScript code, to keep a sane code-base when developing projects of growing sizes.
-+++
+menuTitle: Event Bus
+title: 'Best Practices: Godot GDScript - Event Bus'
+---

 This guide covers a pattern to maintain signal connections in Godot projects of growing sizes.